p2rkw/xf86-input-mtrack/README.md

 For three finger swiping.
 The button that is triggered by swiping right.
 Integer value.
 A value of 0 disables swiping right.
 Defaults to 11.

+**Swipe4Distance** -
+For four finger swiping.
+How far you must move your fingers before a button click is triggered.
+Integer value.
+Defaults to 700.

+**Swipe4UpButton** -
+For four finger swiping.
+The button that is triggered by swiping up.
+Integer value.
+A value of 0 disables swiping up.
+Defaults to 8.

+**Swipe4DownButton** -
+For four finger swiping.
+The button that is triggered by swiping down.
+Integer value.
+A value of 0 disables swiping down.
+Defaults to 9.

+**Swipe4LeftButton** -
+For four finger swiping.
+The button that is triggered by swiping left.
+Integer value.
+A value of 0 disables swiping left.
+Defaults to 10.

+**Swipe4RightButton** -
+For four finger swiping.
+The button that is triggered by swiping right.
+Integer value.
+A value of 0 disables swiping right.
+Defaults to 11.

 **ScaleDistance** -
 For pinch scaling.
 How far you must move your fingers before a button click is triggered.
 Integer value.
 Defaults to 150.